opensourcecheemsburgers/opensourcecheemsburgers/README.md

 ## WIP Projects

-Ubiquity - A cross-platform desktop music player created with Tauri.
+Ubiquity - A cross-platform desktop markdown editor created with Tauri and Yew.

 Overwatch Game Detector - A cross-platform mobile app for detection of Overwatch matches made with React Native.